USS Dwight D. Eisenhower prepares Thanksgiving feast to feed 500

 NORFOLK, Va. - If you think you have a lot of guests coming to Thanksgiving dinner this year, try being an aircraft carrier docked at Naval Station Norfolk.

-Culinary specialists onboard the USS Dwight D. Eisenhower have been hard at work for a week now preparing a Thanksgiving feast for 500 people tomorrow.
+Culinary Specialists on the USS Dwight D. Eisenhower have been hard at work for a week now preparing a Thanksgiving feast for 500 people tomorrow.

+"In order for us to prepare a meal for that many people it takes a week’s worth of planning.
+What food is going to be broken out, start time for cooking, and menu planning," CS1 Bianca Parker told News 3 anchor Todd Corillo.

 The crew describes it as “controlled chaos,” making sure everything gets ready in time.